ocarlosbarros/ocarlosbarros/README.md

 Hi, folks ! :v:

 My name is **Carlos Barros** from Brazil.
-I've been working and studying developing **Front-End** and **Back-End** since 2015 in university.
+I've been working and studying developing **Front-End** and **Back-End** since 2015 at the university.
 I'm working currently as a developer freelancer and entrepreneur at Coding Labs (Future Game Studio).

 Passionate about games development/(play), technology enthusiast.
 I have a mission,to impact the lives of people positive form, my daily motivation is to continue with studies in technologies such as **C#**, **Unity**, **NETCore**, **Javascript**, **React**, and **NodeJS** to achieve this goal.:dart: